bot-ts/docs/usage/use-caching.md

 /**
  * Update the ready status of a player in a guild and refresh the guild's cache.
  */
-export async function setPlayerReady(guildId: string, playerId: string, ready: boolean) {
+export async function setPlayerReady(
+  guildId: string,
+  playerId: string,
+  ready: boolean,
+) {
+  await playerTable.query
+    .where("guildId", guildId)
+    .andWhere("id", playerId)
-  await playerTable.query.where("guildId", guildId).andWhere("id", playerId).update({ ready })
+    .update({ ready })

   // Force the cache to update.
   // Each change in the players table should be succeeded by a <ReponseCache>.fetch() call
   //  to preserve the integrity of the cache data. await guildReadyPlayers.fetch(guildId)
 }